gvcallen/parax/README.md

 At its core, the library provides a `Parameter` class which can be set as fixed for training, as well as assigned arbitrary metadata.
 Core metadata includes assigning a name, description, scale, bounds, probability distribution and bijector (invertible transformation).

-The transform and scale metadata are particularly useful.
-The raw `value` inside a parameter is stored in "latent" space i.e. *untransformed* and *unscaled*.
-However, parameters can be used directly in mathematical expression as if they were JAX arrays, at which point the bijection and scaling is applied.
-This completely abstracts the underlying latent value (to be used in optimization) from the user, bypassing the need to explicitly apply the transform.

-To make optimization easy, `Parax` comes with a built-in `parax.partition` function, which partitions a model into trainable parameters.
-If a model is built purely using `Parameter`'s, this removes the need for any conditional logical that would usually be done manually during `eqx.partition`.

-Further, `Parax` also provides an extended version of Equinox's `Module` in `parax.Module`.
-This allows for parameter-aware module inspection and manipulation.
-For example, parameters can easily be flattened, updated using a single string assigned using the hierarchy, and mapped in batches.

-The library is mainly intended for us in domain-specific scientific modeling, but can easily be applied to broader applications.

 | **Parax** |  |
 |-------------|-------|
 | **Author**  | Gary Allen |